Language revitalization: Cornish

 There have been a number of attempts to revive the Cornish language, both privately and some under the Cornish Language Partnership.
 Some of the activities have included translation of the Christian scriptures, a guild of bards, and the promotion of Cornish literature in modern Cornish, including novels and poetry.

+Breton

 Caló

 The Romani arriving in the Iberian Peninsula developed an Iberian Romani dialect.

 As time passed, Romani ceased to be a full language and became Caló, a cant mixing Iberian Romance grammar and Romani vocabulary.

 With sedentarization and obligatory instruction in the official languages, Caló is used less and less.

 As Iberian Romani proper is extinct and as Caló is endangered, some people are trying to revitalise the language.
 The Spanish politician Juan de Dios Ramírez Heredia promotes Romanò-Kalò, a variant of International Romani, enriched by Caló words.
 His goal is to reunify the Caló and Romani roots.

 Livonian

 The Livonian language, a Finnic language, once spoken on about a third of modern-day Latvian territory, died in the 21st century with the death of the last native speaker Grizelda Kristiņa on 2 June 2013.
 Today there are about 210 people mainly living in Latvia who identify themselves as Livonian and speak the language on the A1-A2 level according to the Common European Framework of Reference for Languages and between 20 and 40 people who speak the language on level B1 and up.
 Today all speakers learn Livonian as a second language.
 There are different programs educating Latvians on the cultural and linguistic heritage of Livonians and the fact that most Latvians have common Livonian descent.